 - The student turns over the card after reading it.

 - The first person to turn over all his/her cards is the winner of the game.

 - The teacher distributes a card to each student.

 - Extra cards are distributed to the stronger students when the game is first played; later, as the students are more familiar with the cards, they may be handed out randomly.

 - Choose the student with the starter card to begin the game.

 - Play continues until returning to the original card.

 After the students have become adept at the game, the teacher may add a new element: a stopwatch.
 The students will try to compete with their previous time.

-There is an abundance of crafts that supplement the teaching of the life cycles.
+There is an abundance of crafts that supplement the teaching life cycles.
 Depending upon the ages of the students, crafts may be simple or elaborate.
-In many cases, paper plates, construction paper, glue, uncooked pasta, yarn, and food coloring are all that’s needed to inspire a child’s artistic creativity while providing a visual resource of the life cycle lesson.
+In many cases, paper plates, construction paper, glue, uncooked pasta, yarn, and food coloring are needed to inspire a child’s artistic creativity while providing a visual resource for the life cycle lesson.